kimpham54/kimpham54.github.io/README.md

 5. github actions from .github/workflow/gh-pages.yml should deploy public/ in master automatically to gh-pages

 todos:
-2025-11-08
-- finish uploading those images without network failure
-- upload video links
+- find more video presentations
-- publish jp2 draft
+- add to 'work'

 notes:
 - images need to go in /static not assets